igarizio/py-school-match/docs/intro/examples.rst

 Comparing algorithms
 ====================

 The following example simulates the same conditions for two different algorithms.
-This allows the direct comparison of the results.
+This allows a direct comparison of the results.

 .. code-block:: python